 You can use the search box below the issues list to search for issues.
-After you type a search term, the label next to the folder name changes to indicate the number of issues that match the search as a subset of the total.
+After you perform a search, the label next to the folder name changes to indicate the number of issues that match the search as a subset of the total.

 To indicate the type of comparison to perform, wrap search terms with delimiters.
-The following table describes the syntax to use for the search string.
+The following table describes the syntax to use for a search query.

-Comparison Description contains Searches for a term without any special qualifying delimiters equals Searches for an exact match when the term is wrapped in quotation marks ("") regex Searches for values that match a Java-style regular expression delimited by a forward slash (/) Example: /eas.+?/ Note: This comparison is not available in the remediation plugins. number range Searches for a range of numbers using the standard mathematical interval notation of parentheses and/or brackets to indicate whether the endpoints are excluded or included respectively Example: (2,4] indicates greater than two and less than or equal to four not equal Excludes issues specified by the string when you precede the string with the exclamation character (!)
+Comparison Description contains Searches for a term without any special qualifying delimiters

+Comparison Description equals Searches for an exact match when the term is wrapped in quotation marks ("") regex Searches for values that match a Java-style regular expression delimited by a forward slash (/) Example: /eas.+?/ number range Searches for a range of numbers using the standard mathematical interval notation of parentheses and/or brackets to indicate whether the endpoints are excluded or included, respectively Example: (2,4] indicates greater than two and less than or equal to four not equal Excludes issues specified by the string when you precede the string with the exclamation character (!)
 Example: file: !Main.java returns all issues that are not in Main.java

 You can further qualify search terms with modifiers.
-The syntax for using a modifier is modifier: <search_term>.
+The syntax for using a modifier is modifier: <search term>.

-A search string can contain multiple modifiers and search terms.
+A search query can contain multiple modifiers and search terms.
 If you specify more than one modifier, the search returns only issues that match all the modified search terms.
 For example, file:ApplicationContext.java category:SQL Injection returns only SQL injection issues found in ApplicationContext.java.

-If you use the same modifier more than once in a search string, then the search terms qualified by those modifiers are treated as an OR comparison.
+If you use the same modifier more than once in a search query, then the search terms qualified by those modifiers are treated as an OR comparison.
 For example, file:ApplicationContext.java category:SQL Injection category:Cross-Site Scripting returns SQL injection issues and cross-site scripting issues found in ApplicationContext.java.